IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 - **Specific date/time** - “fire once”, or recurring
   - _Launch a new website on Jan.
 1st 2021_

-Again, the pattern typically relies upon functional access to external data storage (e.g., Cloud Object Storage (COS) or Cloudant) where the data is "batched up".
+As you can infer, the pattern typically relies upon functional access to external data storage (e.g., Cloud Object Storage (COS) or Cloudant) where the data is "batched up".

 {% hint style="success" %}
 In this course, we will actually show you how to setup the Alarm feed provider in ICF to schedule the triggering of your functions!